Stefano616/idomods-frontend-task/README.md

-# todo-lists-TOP
+# Frontend task at IdoMods
-Project developed during "The Odin Project" course, for practicing purposes on OOP, DOM manipulation,  web storage API
+The project was developed as an interview task for IdoMods.